 This isn’t a decision to be taken lightly.
 Because Morkies are a designer dog, and popular among those dog owners who are wealthy or well to do, this is a breed that can be seen as a bit of a cute fashion accessory.

 This is especially true of Morkie puppies!
-But it’s very important to remember tat this is a long time commitment.
+But it’s very important to remember that this is a long-time commitment.

 As you may have already found out, Morkie puppies are also not altogether cheap.
-This is partly due to their desirable and designer status, which is only enhanced by how cute they are.
+This is partly due to their desirability and designer status, which is only enhanced by how cute they are.

 However, the reason why Morkie dogs are expensive also has a lot to do with the fact that their puppy littler sizes are somewhat smaller than other dog breeds.

 Only three or four puppies are born in each Morkie litter, and in some cases, there are only two puppies born into a litter.